demirelprasetya/scores-prediction/README.md

-# Scores-Prediction-Dibimbing AI Machine Learning
+# Scores Prediction Dibimbing AI Machine Learning

 This repository contains the source code and notebook for a score prediction project, developed as part of the **Dibimbing training program**.
 The project demonstrates the process of building a machine learning model to predict final scores based on study hours from the provided dataset.